Sunday 20th April 2025

 Pray for those who have departed from this world we know.

-From our Book of Remembrance:
+From Our Book of Remembrance:

-Trevor May - May their souls rest in peace AND RISE IN GLORY
+Charles Williams, Nancy Dunsdon & Alvin Gough - May their souls rest in peace AND RISE IN GLORY

 Church Warden- Nick 07511862659